 Liver disease is responsible for up to 2 million deaths per year, 1 million of which are directly linked with liver cirrhosis complications.
 Liver cirrhosis is currently the 11th most common cause of death worldwide.

 The global most common causes of liver cirrhosis are alcohol abuse and hepatitis C, although other liver conditions can also lead to cirrhosis.
-One such condition is fatty liver disease, which similarly, is most commonly caused by excessive alcohol consumption.
+One such condition is fatty liver disease, which is most commonly caused by obesity or excessive alcohol consumption.

 Because of the worldwide prevalence of liver cirrhosis, it is a highly researched condition.
 More recently, the endocannabinoid system has been under close scrutiny as a potential treatment target.
 This is because cirrhosed livers display different behaviour with respect to endogenous cannabinoids and cannabinoid receptors when compared to normal livers.
 Herein drives the major controversy about whether cannabis is a causative factor for liver cirrhosis or whether it is a potential treatment opportunity.